bitnami/charts/bitnami/wavefront/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 4.0.0

+This major updates the kube-state-metrics subchart to it newest major, 3.0.0, which renames several of its values.
+For more information on this subchart's major, please refer to [kube-state-metrics upgrade notes](https://github.com/bitnami/charts/tree/master/bitnami/kube-state-metrics#to-300).

 ### To 3.0.0